HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 <a hrefland="en" href="https://developers.google.com/web/tools/lighthouse/">Lighthouse</a> is an open-source, automated tool designed to improve the quality of web pages by providing a set of audits that evaluate website:

-- performance,
+- Performance,
-- accessibility,
+- Accessibility,
 - SEO,
-- best practices
+- Best Practices

 Lighthouse generates reports with lab data that offer developers actionable suggestions for enhancing website performance.
 However, it's important to note that Lighthouse scores do not directly impact the real-world field data collected by <a hrefland="en" href="https://developers.google.com/web/tools/chrome-user-experience-report">CrUX</a>.
 You can further explore how Lighthouse <a hrefland="en" href="https://web.dev/lab-and-field-data-differences/">lab scores and field data relate</a>.

-The HTTP Archive runs Lighthouse on mobile and desktop web pages, simulating a [slow 4G connection with throttled CPU performance](../2022/methodology#lighthouse).
+The HTTP Archive runs Lighthouse on mobile and desktop web pages, simulating a [slow 4G connection with throttled CPU performance](./methodology#lighthouse).

 By analyzing this data, we can gain a different perspective on CMS performance through synthetic tests, which also capture metrics not monitored by CrUX.